archmage/ghostmind/README.md

 # Attributions

-current application icon made by freepik: https://www.flaticon.com/free-icon/ghost_1030345
+Current application icon made by freepik: https://www.flaticon.com/free-icon/ghost_1030345

-other icon attributions to be listed later once icons are more established
+Other icon attributions to be listed later once icons are more established.